 Do you want to create Mailchimp subscribe forms in WordPress with personalized, custom form fields for your target audience?
-By adding custom fields to your Mailchimp forms, you can gather special information like a site visitor’s birthday, for use in your email marketing.
+By adding custom fields to your Mailchimp forms, you can gather special information for use in your email marketing campaigns.

-In this article, we’ll show you how to create Mailchimp custom fields in WordPress for creating more personalized email campaigns.
+In this article, we’ll show you how to set up Mailchimp custom fields in WordPress for creating more personalized email campaigns.

 Why Use Mailchimp Custom Fields?